About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 August 18

 We just got back from Minnesota where we visited Mona's parents and spent the night with her old college pal Emma.
-We stopped at Emma's place first and it was a rainy day late in the day when we arrived.
+We stopped at Emma's place first, and it was a rainy day late in the day when we arrived.

 They have a very very interesting home, but I wasn't able to fully appreciate it that first evening because the rain kept us indoors and it was soon dark.
 But I did see that it was a partly underground home, built on a hill with the ground level up at about two feet from the ceiling all around.
-The whole house was built hugging into the hill and there were skylights everywhere.
+The whole house was built hugging into the hill, and there were skylights everywhere.
 But, um, they leaked.
-There were three spots where the heavy rain was just dripping right inside and Emma had big houseplants positioned under each to catch the drip.
-She is a musician and used to tour with various bands, but then recently she met her soulmate, married him and had a baby, Louise, who is now four months old.
+There were three spots where the heavy rain was just dripping right inside, and Emma had big houseplants positioned under each to catch the drip.
+She is a musician and used to tour with various bands, but then recently she met her soulmate, married him, and had a baby, Louise, who is now four months old.

 Emma's husband is a nice guy, but I've forgotten what he does for a living.
 The next morning, after he went to work, we got to see how cool their leaky house really is.
 It is a "passive solar" house built in the early 70s by some guy who was not an expert and did a few things wrong (thus the leaky skylights), but basically he got it right.
-The house is snug into a hillside facing south and the whole roof is a series of skylights while most of the house is below ground level and stays cool without air conditioning.
+The house is snug into a hillside facing south, and the whole roof is a series of skylights, while most of the house is below ground level and stays cool without air conditioning.

 And coolest of all, you can walk outside onto a wooden terrace that is built on top of the skylights.
 It is all white-painted wood and wisteria trellises and even vegetable gardening.
 They have tomatoes and cucumbers growing right there on the roof, and you can look up through the skylights and see red tomatoes and flowers and so on.
 It was just simply amazing to me.

-All my life I have wanted to be a mother and to breastfeed.
+All my life, I have wanted to be a mother and to breastfeed.
 In fact, when I was about 17 and my oldest sister had one of her first babies, I think it was Daniel.
 I remember I was at her house holding the baby while she was in the other room doing something, and Daniel was opening his mouth looking for the breast.
 I knew, of course, that I had no milk to give, but I just wanted a few seconds of the experience, and then I would take the baby to my sister.
 I thought it would feel nice, but it was actually painful, and immediately he had a fit cause he didn't get what he was expecting.
-So I rushed him into the other room and thrust him at my sister, who of course did not know (until I told her years later) what I had tried to do.
+So I rushed him into the other room and thrust him at my sister, who, of course, did not know (until I told her years later) what I had tried to do.

 But anyways . . . so we had this totally blissful day hanging out on Emma's roof.
-Louise slept most of the time downstairs in her room (we could peek at her thru one of the skylights, over which grew a cluster of daisies and black-eyed susans.
+Louise slept most of the time downstairs in her room (we could peek at her through one of the skylights, over which grew a cluster of daisies and black-eyed susans.

-So I took my shirt off at least and waited to see if she'd still be shirtless when she came back upstairs, and she was, so I went ahead and undressed all the way and we three sat in the sun and just listened to nature for a while.
+So I took my shirt off at least and waited to see if she'd still be shirtless when she came back upstairs, and she was, so I went ahead and undressed all the way, and we three sat in the sun and just listened to nature for a while.
 Mona even took her shirt off.

-After a while Mona asked Emma if she would play us one of her songs and she went and got her guitar and played and sang out there on the roof.
-She has a lot of songs she wrote herself, but she also played some tunes by Lucinda Williams and Emmylou Harris and I started singing along with her.
+After a while, Mona asked Emma if she would play us one of her songs, and she went and got her guitar and played and sang out there on the roof.
+She has a lot of songs she wrote herself, but she also played some tunes by Lucinda Williams and Emmylou Harris, and I started singing along with her.
 I was blessed with a pretty good singing voice, but I can't read music or play an instrument.
-Pretty soon we were all three singing and Emma got her songbook so we'd know the words to everything.
+Pretty soon, we were all three singing, and Emma got her songbook so we'd know the words to everything.
 It was great, I wish we'd thought to record ourselves -- but then in a way that would have lessened "The Moment", because you know Moments are fleeting and spiritually blessed.
 It is almost always best just to let them play out without trying to capture them (like dashing off to the house to get your camera to take a picture of a rainbow -- just stand and experience the rainbow!).

 Because they live in Minnesota, where the weather is often problematic at Christmas, they now have their main family gathering in the summer.
 Mona's twin brothers were there, as was Molly (who flew because her work schedule didn't allow enough time to ride along with us).
 Mona's mother has bright red hair like her daughters, though perhaps a notch or two less radiant), and her father has more dark auburn hair -- which the sons inherited.
-In some light, it just looks brown, but when they are out in the sun you can see all the red mixed in.
+In some light, it just looks brown, but when they are out in the sun, you can see all the red mixed in.

-"The boys," as they are nearly always referred to, are identical but I've learned to tell them apart.
+"The boys," as they are nearly always referred to, are identical, but I've learned to tell them apart.
 They are very entertaining to be around because they are funny and finish each other's sentences while telling stories.

 This was my second year at this event, so I had met everyone before.
 It's a fun family with a lot of roughhousing among the siblings.
-And of course there was a driveway basketball game in which Mona and Molly competed against the boys (they actually do have names: Rob and Dan).
+And of course, there was a driveway basketball game in which Mona and Molly competed against the boys (they actually do have names: Rob and Dan).
 Like Mona, they played basketball in college, but we're not as successful as their sister (who led her school to the Final Four).
 The boys have a considerable height advantage (they are 6-4) and won the game by a couple of points because they got all the rebounds, but Mona frequently dribbled around them to score before they could react.
-Molly did not take the competition as seriously as Mona, but contributed with several swishing three pointers.
+Molly did not take the competition as seriously as Mona, but contributed with several swishing three-pointers.

 The boys each have girlfriends, but are apparently in no hurry to settle down, and Molly has made it clear she has no interest in motherhood.
 So, "the 'rents," as Mona calls her parents, are quite enthusiastic about me and Mona's pregnancy effort.
-It is, perhaps, ironic that they have four children but their best chance for grandchildren is with their gay kid.
+It is, perhaps, ironic that they have four children, but their best chance for grandchildren is with their gay kid.
 Which would be SO wonderful if it could ever actually happen, but lately it seems like it probably won't.

 * * * * *